Guide to snorkelling in Bermuda

 John Smith’s Bay is another option off the beaten path.
 It’s one of the few beaches in Bermuda with lifeguards.

-Snorkelling excursions and tours
+Snorkelling Excursions and Tours

-Some of the best snorkelling is found too far from the shore for swimming.
-Companies such as Fantasea offer snorkelling tours that often include a visit to a shipwreck.
 You could also rent a boat and snorkel gear and plan your own trip.
 Companies offering this option include H20 Water Sports, Blue Hole Water Sports, and the Tucker’s Point Dive and Water Sports Centre.

 Name